-Real Estate Lease.
-During 2017, EchoStar and certain of its and our subsidiaries entered into a share exchange agreement (the "Share Exchange Agreement") with DISH and certain of its subsidiaries whereby EchoStar and certain of its and our subsidiaries received all the shares of preferred tracking stock previously issued by EchoStar and Hughes Satellite Systems Corporation (the "Tracking Stock") in exchange for 100% of the equity interests of certain of EchoStar's subsidiaries that held substantially all of the former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
-Prior to the Share Exchange, a subsidiary of EchoStar leased to DISH Network certain space at 530 EchoStar Drive, Cheyenne, Wyoming.
-In connection with the Share Exchange, EchoStar transferred ownership of a portion of this property to DISH Network and contributed a portion to us and we and DISH Network amended this agreement to, among other things, provide for a continued lease to DISH Network of the portion of the property we retained (the "Cheyenne Data Center").
-The rent on a per square foot basis for the lease was comparable to per square foot rental rates of similar commercial property in the same geographic area at the time of the lease or subsequent amendments, and DISH Network was responsible for its portion of the taxes, insurance, utilities and maintenance of the premises.
+- Santa Fe Lease Agreement DISH Network leased from us all of 5701 S. Santa Fe Dr., Littleton, Colorado.
+In connection with the BSS Transaction, we transferred this property to DISH Network. - Cheyenne Lease Agreement During 2017, we and certain of our subsidiaries entered into a share exchange agreement (the "Share Exchange Agreement") with DISH and certain of its subsidiaries whereby we and certain of our subsidiaries received all the shares of preferred tracking stock previously issued by us and one of our subsidiaries (the "Tracking Stock") in exchange for 100% of the equity interests of certain of our subsidiaries that held substantially all of our former EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
+Prior to the Share Exchange, we leased to DISH Network certain space at 530 EchoStar Drive, Cheyenne, Wyoming.
+In connection with the Share Exchange, we transferred ownership of a portion of this property to DISH Network and we and DISH Network amended this agreement to, among other things, provide for a continued lease to DISH Network of the portion of the property we retained (the "Cheyenne Data Center").
 In connection with the BSS Transaction, we transferred the Cheyenne Data Center to DISH Network.
-This lease does not qualify for discontinued operations treatment, and therefore the revenue from it has not been treated as discontinued operations.